Using OpenComp Headcount Plan and Scenarios, the e-commerce company developed a strategic plan to support them through economic shifts.

 A fair, data-driven, and streamlined hiring process also bolstered the company’s financial plan and ability to retain top performers during the market downturn.
 “We’re lucky to have found and implemented these solutions when we did,” says Raagas.
 “Having reliable systems in place in the face of a recession has given us peace of mind and a huge competitive advantage.”

-Having an effective, yet simple compensation strategy and program also enabled the company to take major steps toward pay transparency and pay equity.
-Developing a data-informed compensation strategy allowed Daasity to apply its commitment to transparency to compensation, and progress toward pay equity.
+Having an effective, yet simple compensation strategy and program also enabled the company to take major steps toward pay transparency and pay equity through salary ranges.
+Developing a data-informed compensation strategy allowed Daasity to apply its commitment to pay transparency to compensation, and progress toward pay equity.

 “As leaders, we want to make sure the compensation we’re offering is equitable.
-That ties back to our compensation philosophy, which has allowed us to achieve transparency across the organization.”
+That ties back to our compensation philosophy, which has allowed us to achieve pay transparency across the organization with salary ranges.”

-“We wanted to ensure equity in the future, but we also wanted to close any gaps that already existed.
-Creating a compensation philosophy with levels and pay ranges helped us make good on that goal.”
+“We wanted to ensure pay equity in the future, but we also wanted to close any gaps that already existed.
+Creating a compensation philosophy with levels and salary ranges helped us make good on our pay transparency goal.”

 The Future